-In my search to better define kiwi cooking, I’ve found another recipe that I adore, and has fallen out of my recipe list since moving to the Northern hemisphere (bar when I find in in gem restaurants).
+In my search to better define kiwi cooking, I’ve found another dish that I adore but has sadly fallen out of my list since moving to the Northern hemisphere (bar when I find in in gem restaurants).
 This Sweetcorn Fritter recipe is the epitome of classic Kiwi cooking (though many civilisations have their own sweetcorn fritters.)

-Easy, fairly heathly, great to add in your own touches, these are a great easy brunch.
+Easy, fairly heathly, great to add in your own touches, sweetcorn fritters are a great easy brunch.
 I like to add grated Zucchini (patted with a paper towel to absorb any excess fluid), Ham, Bacon, Peppers, mostly anything you have that aren’t really strongly flavoured to competed with the Sweetcorn.

 - 3/4 cup plain Flour